Buddhism

 their own particular interpretation of these seals, and non-Buddhist tenets are

-systems which do not assert them :
+systems which do not assert them (if one of the four is not accepted, the system

 1. all compounded phenomena are impermanent ;